 You should be able to get a score that is similar to our demo stores, with the right content and without a lot of apps.

-What are the effects of speed on search rankings?
+What effect will my speed score have on search rankings?

 Here’s a useful video from Google about SEO that mentions page speed: